marbl/CHM13/README.md

 # Draft Assembly

-The current assembly draft (v0.6) is generated with [Canu v1.7.1](https://github.com/marbl/canu) including rel1 data up to 2018/11/15 and incorporating the previously released PacBio data.
+The current assembly draft (v0.7) is generated with [Canu v1.7.1](https://github.com/marbl/canu) including rel1 data up to 2018/11/15 and incorporating the previously released PacBio data.
 Two gaps on the X plus the centromere were manually resolved.
 Contigs with low coverage support were split and the assembly was scaffolded with BioNano.
 The assembly was polished with two rounds of [nanopolish](https://github.com/jts/nanopolish) and two rounds of [arrow](https://github.com/PacificBiosciences/GenomicConsensus).
 The X polishing was done using unique markers matched between the assembly and the raw read data, the rest of the genome used traditional polishing.
 Finally, the assembly was polished with 10X Genomics data.
 We [validated](https://github.com/skoren/bacValidation) the assembly using [independent BACs](https://www.ncbi.nlm.nih.gov/nuccore/?term=VMRC59).
 The overall QV is Q37 (Q42 in unique regions) and the assembly resolves over 80% of the bacs (280/341).

-The assembly is 2.94 Gbp in size with 503 scaffolds (593 contigs) and an NG50 of 83 Mbp (70 Mbp)
+The assembly is 2.94 Gbp in size with 359 scaffolds (448 contigs) and an NG50 of 83 Mbp (70 Mbp)

 Outside of the X, this should be considered a draft and likely has mis-assemblies.
 We will continue to update releases as we validate/fix the assembly.
-Unpolished Canu assemblies are available below for each data release and may be a more suitable basis for the structural analysis of other chromosomes, but will have a lower consensus accuracy.
+Unpolished assemblies are available below for each data release and may be a more suitable basis for the structural analysis of other chromosomes, but will have a lower consensus accuracy.

 ### Downloads

-   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/assemblies/chm13.chrX_v0.6.fasta.gz">Chromosome X v0.6</a> (md5: 8ebdf7db08e2aa7174948a1dc6fac47d)
+   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/assemblies/chm13.chrX_v0.7.fasta.gz">Chromosome X v0.7</a> (md5: 89b3dd61db66177dd830527b920956fa)
-   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel1/rel1_to_v0.6_chrX.filtered.bam">Chromosome X v0.6 unique k-mer anchored mappings</a> (md5: 38d05d0ac8019d0cc48d7ae3188b309c)
+   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/nanopore/rel1/rel1_to_v0.7_chrX.filtered.bam">Chromosome X v0.7 unique k-mer anchored mappings</a> (md5: ada12a00d4781f6b0101a09be19abe93)
+   - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/assemblies/chm13.draft_v0.7.fasta.gz">Assembly draft v0.7</a> (md5: b9777540aaa0251c7dbb4974fb0a69d6)
    - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/assemblies/chm13.draft_v0.6.fasta.gz">Assembly draft v0.6</a> (md5: c3e3318e82ba5dc64b74f458f4989b85)
    - <a href="https://s3.amazonaws.com/nanopore-human-wgs/chm13/assemblies/chm13.draft_v0.4.fasta.gz">Assembly draft v0.4</a> (md5: 7e3c2fff9479ba45f7916fa1eee1310b)